Rari-Capital/rari-governance-contracts/API.md

 * Warning: This function uses a large quantity of gas (around 500k on average).
 * Parameters:
     * `pools` (RariGovernanceTokenDistributor.RariPool) - The pools whose balances should be refreshed.

+### `uint256 RariGovernanceTokenDistributor.getEthUsdPrice()`

+Returns the latest ETH/USD price (scaled by 1e8) from Chainlink used to calculate RGT distribution speeds.